 a vendor with a significant user base and an established security advisory capability or

-an established entity with an established security advisory capability that typically acts as a neutral interface between researchers and vendors.
+an established entity with an established security advisory capability that typically acts as a neutral interface between researchers and vendors or

+an established bug bounty service provider or

+an established vulnerability research team or

+an independent vulnerability researcher.

 A Root CNA may be a regional coordinator (such as a Computer Emergency Response Team [CERT]) or a domain publisher (such as an Information Sharing and Analysis Center [ISAC] representing a particular sector).
 A CNA may also be a mature research organization.

 The CNA must be an established distribution point or source for first-time product vulnerability announcements (which may concern their own products).
 In keeping with the CVE requirement to identify public issues, the CNA must only assign CVEs to security issues that will be made public.
+If the CNA is disclosing vulnerabilities for products or projects not their own (and not covered by another CNA), they must consistently publish a public vulnerability announcement for each assignment.
 (Refer to the definition of “vulnerability” in Appendix A for clarification on what products should and should not be considered when assigning a CVE ID.)

-The CNA must follow coordinated disclosure practices as determined by the community which they serve.
+The CNA should follow coordinated disclosure practices as determined by the community which they serve.
 Coordinated disclosure practices reduce the likelihood that duplicate or inaccurate information will be introduced into CVE.

 CNA On-Boarding Process